 - Base Speed: Undines have a Walk speed of 30 feet.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Aquan, Dwarven, Elven, Gnome, Halfling, and Orc.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

-- Cold Resistance (Su): Undines gain Energy Resistance (ER) versus Cold equal to 5 + their character level.
+- Cold Resistance (Su): Undines gain Energy Resistance (ER) versus Cold (energy, common) equal to 5 + their character level.

-- Drench (Sp): As a standard action, an Undine can douse an adjacent ally or a fire smaller than a campfire with water, as though she used the Drench (Spell) cantrip.
-This ability can be used at will, but unlike the actual cantrip, it only has a range of 5 feet.
-Against unwilling targets, a Reflex save is allowed, with a save DC equal to 10 + the Undine's character level + the highest of her mental ability modifiers (Int, Wis or Cha, chosen at the time this trait is taken).
+- Drench (Sp): As a standard action, an Undine can douse an adjacent ally or a fire smaller than a campfire with water, as though they used the Drench (Druid Spell) cantrip.
+This ability can be used at-will, but unlike the actual cantrip, it only has a range of 5 feet.
+Against unwilling targets, a Reflex save is allowed, with a save DC equal to 10 + the Undine's character level + the highest of their mental ability modifiers (Int, Wis, or Cha, chosen at the time this trait is taken).

 - Estuarian (Ex): Undines have a Lesser Swim speed equal to their Walk speed.
 If they have items, abilities or effects which permanently increase or decrease their Walk speed, their Lesser Swim speed is also affected.
 Undines cannot breathe underwater, but they can hold their breath three times longer than normal before they begin to suffer any ill effects.

 Choose one of the following Major Racial Traits: